ten7/hosting-drupal-on-kubernetes/lab03_statefulsets.md

           requests:
             storage: 10Gi
 ```
-3. Save the file, apply it to the cluster.
+3. Save the file, and apply it to the cluster.
 ```shell
 $ kubectl --kubeconfig="/path/to/kubeconfig.yml" apply -f /path/to/mysql.yml

 The StatefulSet "mysql" is invalid: spec: Forbidden: updates to statefulset spec for fields other than 'replicas', 'template', and 'updateStrategy' are forbidden
 ```
 4. Wait, what?
 Why can't we update it?
-It turns out that this is another key feature of Statefulsets; once created, they may only be modified in a few specific ways.
+It turns out that this is another key feature of Statefulsets: once created, they may only be modified in a few specific ways.
 5. To make the change we need, we need to delete the Statefulset first:
 ```shell
 kubectl --kubeconfig="/path/to/kubeconfig.yml" delete statefulset mysql